 The Arc de Triomphe sits in a massive roundabout in Paris, with 12 streets converging at the arch to create a “star-like” effect.
 The Champs Elysees Avenue also ends at the Arc de Triomphe.
 You can get to the base of the Arc via an underground tunnel – look for the stairs descending on the Champs Elysees near the Arc de Triomphe.
 Definitely do not try to cross the street on the roundabout to get to the arch!

-When you arrive at the base of the arch, you can buy your ticket, and then start climbing the spiral staircase inside the arch to reach the top.
-The staircase feels like it goes on forever, but eventually you’ll make it!
-At the top, find the open air rooftop, where you are met with absolutely insane views of Paris – including all the streets radiating out from the arch like a star, and a great look at the Eiffel Tower!
+When you arrive at the arch’s base, you can buy your ticket and start climbing the spiral staircase inside the arch to reach the top.
+The staircase feels like it goes on forever, but eventually, you’ll make it!
+At the top, find the open-air rooftop, where you are met with insane views of Paris – including all the streets radiating out from the arch like a star, and a great look at the Eiffel Tower!

 See Related: Avenue des Champs Elysées